GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step01/Tutorial.rst

 This concludes the single-phase internal mesh tutorial.
 For any feedback on this tutorial, please submit a `GitHub issue on the project's GitHub page <https://github.com/GEOSX/GEOSX/issues>`_.

-**Next tutorial**

-In the next tutorial :ref:`TutorialSinglePhaseFlowExternalMesh`, we learn how to run exactly the same single-phase case, but on **externally imported** meshes.

 **For more details**